 - 50.5.
 When selecting the appropriate type of cash flow for the nature of asset or assignment, valuers must consider the factors below.
 In addition, the discount rate and other inputs must be consistent with the type of cash flow chosen. - (a) Cash flow to whole asset or partial interest: Typically cash flow to the whole asset is used.
 However, occasionally other levels of income may be used as well, such as cash flow to equity (after payment of interest and principle on debt) or dividends (only the cash flow distributed to equity owners).
-Cash flow to the whole asset is most commonly used because an asset should theoretically have a single value that is independent of how it is financed or whether income is paid as dividends or reinvested. - (b) The cash flow can be pre-tax or post-tax: If a post-tax basis is used, the tax rate applied should be consistent with the basis of value and in many instances would be a participant tax rate rather than an owner-specific one. - (c) Nominal versus real: Real cash flow does not consider inflation whereas nominal cash flows include expectations regarding inflation.
-If expected cash flow incorporates an expected inflation rate, the discount rate has to include the same inflation rate. - (d) Currency: The choice of currency used may have an impact on assumptions related to inflation and risk.
-This is particularly true in emerging markets or in currencies with high inflation rates. - 50.6.
+Cash flow to the whole asset is most commonly used because an asset should theoretically have a single value that is independent of how it is financed or whether income is paid as dividends or reinvested. - (b) The cash flow can be pre-tax or post-tax: The tax rate applied should be consistent with the basis of value and in many instances would be a participant tax rate rather than an owner-specific one. - (c) Nominal versus real: Real cash flow does not consider inflation whereas nominal cash flows include expectations regarding inflation.
+If expected cash flow incorporates an expected inflation rate, the discount rate has to include an adjustment for inflation as well. - (d) Currency: The choice of currency used may have an impact on assumptions related to inflation and risk.
+This is particularly true in emerging markets or in currencies with high inflation rates.
+The currency in which the forecast is prepared and related risks are separate and distinct from risks associated with the country(ies) in which the asset resides or operates. - (e) The type of cash flow contained in the forecast: For example, a cash flow forecast may represent expected cash flows, ie, probability-weighted scenarios), most likely cash flows, contractual cash flows, etc - 50.6.
 The type of cash flow chosen should be in accordance with participant's viewpoints.
 For example, cash flows and discount rates for real property are customarily developed on a pre-tax basis while cash flows and discount rates for businesses are normally developed on a post-tax basis.
-Adjusting between pre-tax and post-tax rates can be complex and prone to error and should be approached with caution. - 50.7.
+Adjusting between pre-tax and post-tax rates can be complex and prone to error and should be approached with caution.

+- 50.7.
 When a valuation is being developed in a currency ("the valuation currency") that differs from the currency used in the cash flow projections ("the functional currency"), a valuer should use one of the following two currency translation methods: - (a) Discount the cash flows in the functional currency using a discount rate appropriate for that functional currency.
-Convert the present value of the cash flows to the valuation currency at the spot rate on the valuation date.

-(b) Use a currency exchange forward curve to translate the functional currency projections into valuation currency projections and discount the projections using a discount rate appropriate for the valuation currency.
+Convert the present value of the cash flows to the valuation currency at the spot rate on the valuation date. - (b) Use a currency exchange forward curve to translate the functional currency projections into valuation currency projections and discount the projections using a discount rate appropriate for the valuation currency.
 When a reliable currency exchange forward curve is not available (for example, due to lack of liquidity in the relevant currency exchange markets), it may not be possible to use this method and only the method described in para 50.7(a) can be applied.